GVal98/trafalgar-landing/README.md

 ### Features:

 - Responsive design
-- Fast loading due to Webpack, Babel, PostCSS minification
+- Fast loading due to Webpack, Babel, PostCSS minification and the absence of frameworks.
+Configured from scratch

 ### Stack: